 Instead of removing objects by hand, I might put excess effort into vacuuming tight spots such as the spaces between the seats or under them.

 If I feel that I missed some areas, I might go back and carefully look for hard to find stains rather than see the whole car as a clean car.

 You can see problems with this.

-One of the reasons I feel the need to tell others that I’m autistic is that clear instructions are necessary, it’s easy to be distracted by irrelevant details, I take things literally, and have difficulties reading non-verbal social cues which may be used as feedback.
+One of the reasons I feel the need to tell others that I’m autistic is that explicit instruction is necessary.
+It’s easy for me to be distracted by irrelevant details, take things literally, and miss non-verbal social cues, which may be used as feedback.

 The earlier clear instructions are given, the better.

 It’s a little clearer to say “make sure that the car looks clean” or say “you don’t need to clean where it’s hard to see” rather than saying “make sure that you do a good job” because I have a better idea of where to focus.
 I’m more likely to see the car like their friends see it.

 I can misinterpret “do a better job,” as pay even more attention to details rather than do what’s relevant.

 If told to work faster, I might scrub even harder or faster.